 Open daily, 8:00am-3:00pm.

 Address: 211 E 3rd Street, Winston-Salem, NC 27101 | Reviews

 Chef Mike, a partner at the space that was formerly Mary's Gourmet Diner, purchased the restaurant from her.
 He is the owner of the new Latin restaurant along with his wife, Michelle.
 They bring years of expertise in Cuban cuisine to the table in Winston-Salem.

-We love Cuban cuisine, especially from our short time living in Fort Lauderdale together, so we’re excited to try Mojito, Latin Soul Food.
+We love Cuban cuisine, especially from our short time living in Fort Lauderdale together, so we were excited to try Mojito Latin Soul Food.

 This was one of our favorite stops.
-We were leaving to go back home to Raleigh and wanted something that was no fuss, low stress, and casual.
+The first time we went, we were leaving to go back home to Raleigh and wanted something that was no fuss, low-stress, and casual.
 It wouldn't hurt if it was comforting and delicious!
-We went to Earl’s because Dan and I spotted it while we were trying Wise Man Brewing, across the street earlier in our trip.

 - Tator Tot Nachos (because how can you say no when you see that on a menu?) with queso, ranch, bacon, jalapeño peppers, and scallions